 Tanenbaum’s Education program provides resources and professional development opportunities to K-12 educators that help them promote respect for religious diversity and create inclusive learning environments.
 Our resources include a variety of literacy-based, Common Core aligned, and academically integrated curricula and downloadable lesson plans.
 We offer professional development in the form of in-person trainings and free live webinars.

-The Education Intern reports to the Deputy Chief Executive Officer, and will work at least 10-15 hours weekly with the Education program staff.
+The Education Intern reports to the Education Program Associate and will work at least 10-15 hours weekly with the Education program staff.

 He or she will support all aspects of the program, including resource dissemination, marketing and development of in-person trainings and webinars, and outreach to potential partner organizations.
 In addition, the intern will conduct online research, data analysis and data tracking support.

 The Education Intern would assist with any of the following projects:

 - Monitoring and Evaluation of the Education Program